How to Switch Multifamily Utility Billing Companies: 3 Steps

 • Can the RBC deliver that level of service?

-• Can they provide education and welcome letters that makes onboarding easier for owners, property managers and residents?
+• Can they provide education and welcome letters that make onboarding easier for owners, property managers and residents?

 • Will the RBC be transparent and forthcoming about bills and reimbursements?

-Answering these questions will provide insight into the RBCs you’re considering and help you set expectations for cost and timeline.
+Answering these questions will provide insight into the RBCs you’re considering and help you set cost and timeline expectations.